dwightjack/yuzu/packages/loadable/README.md

 }
 ```

-To use `UsersOnline` asynchronously we'll defined it as the `component` option of a `Loadable` configuration object.
+To use `UsersOnline` asynchronously we assign it to the `component` option of a `Loadable` configuration object.
 We need to define a function to load the remote data as well:

 ```js
 // AsyncUsersOnline.js